Tacuma/Email-System/README.md

 Your program must then write the output to the standard output (using cout).
 The output of the first two kinds of query should begin by repeating the same query on a new line, followed by a colon (:), followed on the next line by a sequence of lines, one line per message; each line will have the email address of the sender, then the subject of the message, and finally the date of the message (using the same date format as explained above).
 Put ## between each field and the next in each line. (see the sample input and output for illustration)

-The output of the 3rd kind of query has two line, where the first is “DELETE-MOST-RECENT-MESSAGE:” and the second line is “DELETED MESSAGE” or “THERE ARE NO MESSAGES TO DELETE”.
+The output of the 3rd kind of query has two line, where the first is "DELETE-MOST-RECENT-MESSAGE:" and the second line is "DELETED MESSAGE" or "THERE ARE NO MESSAGES TO DELETE".

 The output of the 4th kind of query should begin on a new line with